Beyond Factual Accuracy: Evaluating Global Reasoning Integrity in RAG Systems with LogicScore: Introduction

-Inspired by Hegelian Logic \citep{hegel1975hegel}, we formalize global evaluation beyond ad-hoc heuristics using three principles of ideal reasoning: Essence (the core of logical structure), Totality (gap-free deductive coverage), and Determinateness (strict entailment of conclusions).
-To operationalize these principles into measurable technical metrics, we adopt Horn Rules \citep{levy1998combining}, which are tractable, interpretable logical structures that formalize natural language reasoning into deterministic proof trees, eliminating semantic ambiguity while ensuring linear-time verifiability \citep{ferrand2005explanations}.
+Inspired by Hegelian Logic \citep{hegel1975hegel}, we formalize global evaluation beyond ad-hoc heuristics using three principles of ideal reasoning: Essence (the core of logical structure), Totality (gap-free deductive coverage), and Determinateness (answer-recovery consistency of conclusions).
+To operationalize these dimensions, we organize the extracted propositions using a Horn-inspired representation \citep{levy1998combining}.
+This representation makes the candidate question-to-answer path explicit and exposes intermediate evaluation decisions for inspection \citep{ferrand2005explanations}.
+It should be understood as an operational abstraction of the generated reasoning structure rather than a complete formalization of natural-language semantics.

-Building on this foundation, we propose \textsc{LogicScore}, a unified logic evaluation framework that systematically assesses three complementary dimensions of global reasoning quality (Figure \ref{fig:intro}, blue area), involving: (1) \textbf{Completeness} ensures complete deductive paths from question to answer, aligning with Hegel’s ``Totality''; (2) \textbf{Conciseness} quantifies logical density by penalizing redundant or irrelevant premises, reflecting ``Essence''; (3) \textbf{Determinateness} verifies that premises consistently entail the final conclusion, embodying ``Determinateness''.
+Building on this motivation, we propose \textsc{LogicScore}, an LLM-assisted structured diagnostic framework for entity-centric multi-hop answers, which systematically assesses three complementary dimensions of global reasoning quality (Figure \ref{fig:intro}, blue area), involving: (1) \textbf{Completeness} indicates whether the extracted propositions contain an entity-linked path connecting the question to the gold answer, aligning with Hegel’s ``Totality''; (2) \textbf{Essentiality} measures the proportion of propositions participating in the recovered path and is set to zero when no complete path is found, thereby jointly reflecting path recovery and reasoning density, reflecting ``Essence''; (3) \textbf{Determinateness} measures whether an evaluator can recover the original short answer from the question and long-form answer alone, embodying ``Determinateness''.
 Specifically, \textit{Completeness} is calculated by checking if a valid reasoning path can be constructed from the gold answer to the question (scored as 1 for success, 0 for failure).
-Built on \textit{Completeness}, we further calculate the \textit{Conciseness} as the ratio of the number of steps in the valid path to the total number of steps in the long-form answer. \textit{Determinateness} is computed by testing whether the long-form answer successfully entails the short answer.
+Built on \textit{Completeness}, we further calculate the \textit{Essentiality} as the ratio of the number of steps in the valid path to the total number of steps in the long-form answer. \textit{Determinateness} is computed by testing whether the long-form answer successfully entails the short answer.